Thanos-M11/job-listing-typescript/README.md

   - a `templateId`
   - a `hostElementId`
-  - a `insertAtStart` boolean param and
+  - a `insertAtStart` boolean param
   - a `clonedElementId`

 - It clones in memory the first child of the template content.
 - It assigns an `id` in the `clonedElement`
 - It uses the `attach` fn to insert the clonedElement to the `hostElement`.
+- Is used only as an abstract class.
+Can not be instantiated.

 #### `Button.ts`